-RIOT is developed by an international open source community which is independent of specific vendors (e.g. similarly to the Linux community).
-RIOT is licensed with LGPLv2.1, a copyleft license which fosters indirect business models around the free open-source software platform provided by RIOT, e.g. it is possible to link closed-source code with the LGPL code.
+RIOT is developed by an international open-source community that is independent of specific vendors (e.g. similarly to the Linux community).
+RIOT is licensed with LGPLv2.1, a copyleft license that fosters indirect business models around the free open-source software platform provided by RIOT, e.g. it is possible to link closed-source code with the LGPL code.

 RIOT is based on a microkernel architecture, and provides features including, but not limited to:

 - flexible memory management

 - support 100+ boards based on AVR, MSP430, ESP8266, MIPS, ARM7 and ARM Cortex-M

 - the native port allows to run RIOT as-is on Linux, BSD, and MacOS.
 Multiple instances of RIOT running on a single machine can also be interconnected via a simple virtual Ethernet bridge